Is FM For You?

 There is strong demand for facilities managers in New Zealand, with many employers saying it’s difficult to find the right person for the job.
 This is good news for facilities managers looking for work as it (hopefully) means it shouldn’t be too difficult to find a job.
 In a member survey we conducted in 2018, 62% of respondents said they have been headhunted/offered a job directly by another company.

 There are a number of ways you can get into FM.
 Some facilities managers learn on the job, working their way up from an entry level administration position or through one of the trades.
 Others enter the industry via a degree, either in facilities management or a related field, like property, building science or engineering.
-And others start working in FM straight from school, via a cadetship programme.
+And others start working in FM straight from school.

-Combining practical on-the-job work experience with part-time study, our new cadetship programme is great news for young people interested in gaining a real understanding of FM.
+Combining practical on-the-job work experience with part-time study, our cadetship programme (in development) will be great news for young people interested in gaining a real understanding of FM.

-There has never been a better time to study facilities management in New Zealand.
-Massey University has four FM courses awaiting academic approval – a Certificate, Graduate Certificate, Diploma and Graduate Diploma.
+There has never been a better time to study facilities management in New Zealand, with Massey University now offering entry-level FM university qualifications.

 Become a Student Member